PR-CYBR/PR-CYBR-MGMT-AGENT/docs/agent-dashboard.md

 ### Interactive Map
 - **Technology**:
   - Built with Leaflet.js and MapBox API.
-  - Styled using a Jawg Matrix theme for a modern aesthetic.
+  - Styled based on user picked UI/UX theme during setup of Agent
 - **Features**:
-  - Displays geospatial data relevant to PR-CYBR operations.
+  - Displays geospatial data relevant to PR-CYBR operations. (map elements such as POI (Points-of-interest) relevant to Cybersecurity, threat intelligence, natural disasters, power outages, and other threats to public safty)
   - Includes search functionality and real-time updates for geographical insights.

 ### Agent Sidebar